Unidata/thredds/docs/src/public/userguide/pages/tds_tutorial/production/EnableTslEncryption.md

    * routing tables
    * and a number of network interface statistics

-   Look for something like the following in the output:
+   Look for something like the following in the output (output may vary between operating systems):

    ~~~~bash
    tcp        0      0 0.0.0.0:8443                0.0.0.0:*                   LISTEN